 We strongly advise against this practice as it may result in action taken by the social networks themselves, up to and including removal of profiles from their systems.

 If none of these reasons apply and you are still not seeing the results in BuzzSumo you expect, please let our Support team know so that we may investigate.

-Content is gated
+Content is gated or using blocking technology

 - sites that require the reader to log in to view content

 - sites that require a subscription to view content